"- Why should I change? My personality does not vary according to my residence."

 - How so?

-The man was wearing number 318 and made an appeasing gesture:
+The man, who wore a number 318 on his clothing, made an appeasing gesture:

 - Your deviation was provoked.